masnth/Practice/README.md

 I also want to put some of my old projects in here for reference.

+_3/12/2017_:
+Create two folder for problems I got from CodeFight and LeetCode so that it is more managable.

 _My code might not be the best one out there, but they are authentic and original._